wp-plugins/smart-maintenance-mode/readme.txt

 3. Sample Maintenance Mode page (Can be customized)

 == Changelog ==

+= 1.4.1 =
+* Compatible with WordPress 4.0
+* Fixed the issue that caused error while adding IP range when there was whitespace in Start IP or End IP

 = 1.4 =
 * Added option to add Countdown to the time when your site will be live